 © 2011 Timothy M. Lewis.
 All Rights Reserved

 Dr. Lewis is a leading designer for information system solutions to promote organizational communication.
 He has published a paper on designing organizations to limit the impact of horizontal and vertical communication boundaries.
 Tim began his professional career in St Louis after graduating from Purdue to work for The Boeing Company writing technical publications for the F-15, F-18, Apache and several additional military assets.
 The culmination of experiences led him to Philadelphia in 2002 supporting the V-22 Osprey tilt-rotor program and then later to Ft.
 Walton Beach in 2005 developing the sustainment program’s communication infrastructure for Air Force’s Special Operations Command CV-22 Osprey program.
 The roles presented challenges working with diverse organizations and individuals to reach a shared understanding and promote the business.
 In 2010, he obtained his doctorate of management in organizational leadership, which he now applies advising, designing and implementing information system communication solutions.
 He currently integrates these solution in Huntsville for strategic missile systems, commercial airplane engineering teams, and teams across the enterprise.

 Dr. Tim Lewis currently leads an information systems team for the Ground-based Midcourse Defense program, and a logistics team for the Space Launch Systems program.
 His work prior to these roles has been to develop information system solutions across the enterprise to bridge communication gaps.
 Tim joins us today to talk interpersonal communication about our perspectives, often driven by bias, that inform our perceptions of communication.

-Tim has been in the aerospace industry for nearly 25 years and enjoys sharing his meanderings with those who will listen.
+Tim has been in the aerospace industry for over 25 years and enjoys sharing his meanderings with those who will listen.